Why retaining customer service agents is the secret sauce of successful companies.

 The Bottom Line

 With more focus on a company’s customer service department than ever before, consumers expect their needs to be met fast, and they also expect the person in the service center to be pleasant and knowledgeable.
 Without that, they’ll simply seek out the competition.
-By applying new advancements in customer-oriented technology as support tactics in the call center, many companies have already figured out the right formula to saving money is maintaining their employees, while the right formula to making money is keeping customers happy.
+By applying new advancements in customer-oriented technology as support tactics in call center performance, many companies have already figured out the right formula to saving money is maintaining their employees, while the right formula to making money is keeping customers happy.